230 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 Vodafone Group is one of the world’s largest telecommunications companies and provides a range of services including voice, messaging, data and fixed communications.
 Vodafone has joined RE100 with a target to source 100% renewable electricity for all its global operations by 2025.

 Voya Financial helps Americans plan, invest and protect their savings — to get ready to retire better.
 The company is committed to conducting business in a way that is environmentally and economically responsible, and as part of these efforts, Voya has purchased clean, emission-free wind energy credits equal to 100% of its electricity usage since 2007.

 Wells Fargo & Co. is a provider of banking, mortgage, investing, credit card, insurance, and consumer and commercial financial services.
 Based in the U.S., the bank aims to play a key role in accelerating the transition to a low-carbon economy to help reduce climate change impacts.
-Wells Fargo has set a goal to go 100% renewable by 2017, with a transition to long-term agreements that directly fund new renewable electricity projects by 2020.
+Wells Fargo achieved its 100% renewable goal in 2017, and will transition to long-term agreements that directly fund new renewable electricity projects by 2020.

 Workday, Inc. is a global provider of enterprise cloud applications.
 The company has purchased an amount of renewable electricity that is equivalent to 100% of its global consumption since 2008, and is now planning to supplement with on-site and off-site generation.

 YOOX NET A PORTER GROUP is the world's leading online luxury fashion retailer.
 The group has set a RE100 goal to obtain 100% of its power from renewable sources by 2020.

 Zurich Insurance Group (Zurich) is a leading multi-line insurer, providing customers in global and local markets with a wide range of property, casualty, and life insurance products and services in more than 210 countries and territories.
 Zurich has a target to use 100% renewable electricity globally by the end of 2022.